-The Chancellor of the Exchequer has confirmed that payments made by banks to regulators are viewed as “a routine cost of doing business” and are therefore “generally deductible for Corporation Tax purposes”, in histo a letter from Rt Hon.
+The Chancellor of the Exchequer has confirmed that payments made by banks to regulators are viewed as “a routine cost of doing business” and are therefore “generally deductible for Corporation Tax purposes”, in his latest response to a letter from Rt Hon.
 Andrew Tyre MP, Chairman of the Treasury Committee.

 A new section 3.44 on Digital/Social giving has been added to chapter 3 of HMRC’s detailed guidance notes for charities.
 This additional guidance makes it clear that Gift Aid can only be applied to an individual’s own money and it cannot be applied to money that has been collected from others.
 The problem this guidance seeks to address is that it is common for messages of support from family and friends to be attached to donations made on charity giving websites, making it unclear whether the donation is from an individual (so that Gift Aid could apply) or a collective donation (so that Gift Aid cannot apply).

-A new double tax treaty with the UAE was.
+A new double tax treaty with the UAE was signed recently.
 No further details are yet available.

 KPMG’s annual UK challenger bank report finds that against several key measurements challenger banks continue to outpace the big five.